 Additional information from the Parking & Transportation Office

 - MIT has a membership benefit with Blue Bikes, the bicycle rental program.
-See further information http://web.mit.edu/facilities/transportation/bicycling.html.
-We are in the process of getting more information for postdocs.
-(MIT’s previous membership benefit was with the bike share program Hubway.
-MIT provided a subsidized membership to eligible populations.
-For Postdoctoral Fellows who did not receive any funding through or from MIT, we devised a separate process.)
+MIT provides a subsidized membership to eligible populations.
+For Postdoctoral Fellows who do not receive any funding through or from MIT, there is a separate process.

 Parking on campus is very limited, and your unit headquarters can tell you whether or not it is an option for you.